 Who can use the Writing Center, and for what?

-The Writing Center is open to the entire WFU community: faculty, staff, graduate and undergraduate students.
+The Writing Center is open to the entire WFU community: faculty, staff, and graduate and undergraduate students.
 Most students come for help with papers for their courses, but we also offer help with personal statements and application letters.
 The service is free.

 Why should I use the Writing Center?

 Because all writers have trouble reading their own work with a critical eye, you tend to read what you intended to say instead of what you really said, and you’re too close to your own work to notice the difference.
 (The Latin poet Horace advised young writers to put their work away for ten years because when they took it out again, they would immediately see what was wrong with it.
 Alas, what student has the luxury of such distant deadlines?)
 Our philosophy is that all writers, regardless of ability, need an extra set of eyes to see their work.

 Depending on how much help you need, the earlier the better.
 That’s why we encourage students to plan ahead and make an appointment.
 Appointments aren’t required, but if your paper needs work in lots of areas, we probably won’t be able to address them all in a single session.
 You can come at any stage of the writing process, whether you need help getting started, developing a partial draft, or reviewing a complete draft.